 15% more turns are required for a given total voltage per phase compared with a normal phase connection, which may necessitate an increase in the frame size over that normally used for the given rating.
 Nevertheless, the advantages of zig-zag arrangement may offset the cost; unbalanced loads on the secondary side are distributed better on the primary side.

-The zig-zag/star connection has been employed where delta connections were mechanically weak (on account of large number of turns and small copper sections) in hv transformers; also for rectifiers.
+The zig-zag/star connection has been employed where delta connections were mechanically weak (on account of a large number of turns and small copper sections) in HV transformers; also for rectifiers.

 - Star – Star Connection